BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

     * Buffed the laser weapon drops from when Lost Legion Eternal troops start ascending to use the global drop pool instead of the enemy use pool.
     * Elder Opha and Virtuous Opha will drop from the badass pool.
+    * Fixed Iwajira, Volcantis, and Odjurymir's pools so that the Hail has an even chance of dropping with everything else in their pool, as opposed to a greatly-increased chance, which is the default.
     * Added Zim and Min Min Lighter to Teh Earworm's drop pool, since you fight and kill it three times over the course of the You Can Stop The Music mission.